trustoverip/tswg-trust-registry-protocol/spec/foreword.md

 ### On Trust, Trustworthy, and Trustworthiness

-The terms [[ref:trust]] is loaded with varied meanings that often conflict.
+The term [[ref:trust]] is loaded with varied meanings that often conflict.
 In the context of [[ref:trust registries]] we need to establish the scope of what we are talking about when we apply the term "trust" to trust registires.
 There are baseline definitions that follow this limiting scope.

 A trust registry does not create trust.
 The decision for one entity to "trust" another is their decision.
 A trust registry may provide information that helps the *consuming party*  in deciding that an entity is [[ref: trustworthy]].